polardb/polardbx-sql/docs/en/quickstart-development.md

 This document explains the development process of PolarDB-X, covering code compilation, deployment and other processes.

-> Note: This document is mainly for CentOS 7, other Linux distributions have similar processes.
+> Note: This document is mainly for CentOS 7 and Ubuntu 20, other Linux distributions have similar processes.

 ### Before Starting

-On your CentOS, get the source code of PolarDB-X from github repositories:
+On your computer, get the source code of PolarDB-X from github repositories:

 [GalaxyEngine](https://github.com/ApsaraDB/galaxyengine)